RiptCodes/RiptCodes/README.md

 - This code describes me and I would like to come back to this in a few years to add the code I have learned.
 Something I can say at the age of 16 is that I am very behind on my code and I am willing to do whatever I can to make my code better.
 Tuitions would help <3 If you have a community for me on discord or any socials then just tell me bcause I would like to imrpove fast.
 Future me, hope you got into your dream uni :)
 <!---
 This code describes me and I would like to come back to this in a few years to add the code I have learned.
 Something I can say at the age of 16 is that I am very behind on my code and I am willing to do whatever I can to make my code better.
-Tuitions would help <3 If you have a community for me on discord or any socials then just tell me bcause I would like to imrpove fast.
+Tuitions would help <3 If you have a community for me on discord or any socials then just tell me bcause I would like to improve fast.
 Future me, hope you got into your dream uni :)
 --->